 Specifically, I found a couple varieties that not only tolerated our less-than-ideal sunlight, they actually adored it (as in … they tried to take over the entire yard and stake their claim to the 51st U.S. state).
 One type was even designed to be grown to a large (large!) size, perfect for unending batches of zucchini bread.
 Key word: unending.

-So, yes.
-Devising ways to use up zucchini?
-I’m something of an expert.
-From Cherry-Chocolate Zucchini Bread and Stuffed Zucchini Boats to lots and lots of Zoodles.
-Zucchini and I have spent some serious quality time in the kitchen together!
+From Cherry-Chocolate Zucchini Bread and Stuffed Zucchini Boats to Almond Joy Zucchini Cake and lots and lots of Zoodles.
+(Be sure to check out ALLLLLL our uniquely delicious Healthy, Easy Zucchini Recipes!)
+No doubt, zucchini and I have spent some serious quality time in the kitchen together!

-And I’d like to introduce you to my new favorite way – Grilled Zucchini Flatbread!
+And I’d like to introduce you to my new favorite way to use it up – Grilled Zucchini Flatbread!